 I now teach DONA Birth Doula Trainings in Ypsilanti.
 I have also taught DONA Birth Doula Trainings in Detroit for the CHASS Clinic, FOCUSHope, at the American Indian Health and Family Services (AIHFS) and with an HIV Peer Doula Program and am looking forward to working with more non-profit organizations in Detroit and surrounding areas.
 I also teach DONA Birth Doula trainings in the Upper Peninsula of Michigan.

 I am also a 2003 graduate of the Ann Arbor Institute of Massage Therapy.
 I have a private massage practice in Ypsilanti Michigan.

 In 2017 I became the Doula Program Director of the Michigan Doula Prison Initiative.
 The Michigan Prison Doula Initiative is a nonprofit organization that offers non-medical pregnancy, birth, and postpartum support to individuals affected by imprisonment.
 Our Vision is "humanity in childbirth behind bars and beyond".

 Outside of Birth Work

 I am mother to Sam and Ella-Rose.
 My partner and I have a little urban homestead in Ypsilanti near Depot Town.
 We tap maple trees, have a good sized garden, tend to our bees.
 We love to preserve fruits and vegetables (my annual favorite is dandelion jelly) all summer and into the fall.
 Year round we tend to our 4 chickens, 2 bunnies, 3 dogs, a cat, our indoor fish and outdoor fish.
 We love working on projects for ourselves and friends and making things.
-I love to cook as I find it therapeutic.
+I love to cook, kayak, hike and generally just be outdoors.